davidje13/json-immutability-helper/README.md

   subsequent items re-packed.
 If used on the root, `update` will return `undefined` (unless `allowUnset` is specified).

+- `['init', value]`
+  if undefined, sets the value to the literal value given.
+  Otherwise leaves the value unchanged.

 - `['updateIf', condition, spec, elseSpec?]` applies the given `spec` if the `condition` matches, otherwise applies the `elseSpec` (if provided) or does nothing.